Skip to main content

 • Description of your J-1 program(s), program dates, sources of program funding, and any other relevant information pertaining to your J-1 program

-Further detailed information about requesting an Advisory Opinion can be found on the Department of State website.
+Advisory Opinions are currently only accepted via email.
+Further detailed information about requesting an Advisory Opinion and how to initiate these requests can be found on the Department of State website.

 Waiver Process